3 Major Reasons Why Your Remote Recruitment Agency Needs Monitoring

 Posting questions and soliciting input on your company’s intranet is probably the simplest way to get feedback from your agency.

-Ask similar questions to these:
+Ask questions like:

 • What aspects of the program do you enjoy and dislike?